Jules Faber

 Jules Faber is a cartoonist, caricature artist, illustrator and finished artist located in Coffs Harbour.
 In 2009, he became President of the Australian Cartoonists' Association and was again elected to the position in November 2012.

-Life

 Faber's first collection of short stories, poetry and autobiographical comics was published in 2004.
 He was also co-editor and a major contributor to the Australian anthology Sporadic, a comic featuring many Australian cartoonists with an animation background - Faber was background inker on nine episodes from Season Two of Disney's 'The Proud Family' - a show made for minority groups in the US television industry.
-Other work includes the science fiction color comic Golgotha: Book One (2005), the trilogy of 'The Clunkertons' children's books and various newspaper editorial cartooning positions.
+Other work includes the science fiction colour comic Golgotha: Book One (2005), the trilogy of 'The Clunkertons' children's books and various newspaper editorial cartooning positions.

 Faber's second solo exhibition of works 'Ten Years and a Day' opened at the Verve Cafe in Brisbane's Metro Arts building on 6 February 2008 (?).